Twitch Users Are Boycotting Over Attacks Targeting Black, Queer And Disabled People

 Dealing with hate raids so far

-Hate raids are enough of an issue that he felt the need to post a guide telling other streamers how to deal with them — which involves clearing chat for as long as the raid lasts, then using a third-party tool to remove the bot followers from your account.
+Hate raids are enough of an issue that he felt the need to post a guide telling other streamers how to deal with them — a process that involves clearing chat for as long as the raid lasts, then using a third-party tool to remove the bot followers from your account.
 It's a fix, but an imperfect one.
 "There should be better tools in place," Vice says.

-Twitch has provided safety guides for streamers to follow, should these attacks happen.
-But one part of the protest is demanding Twitch take a more proactive stance, and not let the burden fall to the streamers.
-Also part of the demand is more open communication with the company—especially important since these attacks disproportionately impact smaller creators, says Morgan Romine, co-director of AnyKey, a non-profit that supports diversity in video gaming.
+Twitch has provided safety guides for streamers to follow should these attacks happen.
+But one part of the protest is demanding Twitch take a more proactive stance and not let the burden fall to the streamers.
+Also part of the demand is more open communication with the company, which is especially important since these attacks disproportionately impact smaller creators, says Morgan Romine, co-director of AnyKey, a nonprofit that supports diversity in video gaming.

 "If you look at the top 20 streamers, those are the ones that get a lot of attention, and they have a lot of clout because those are the ones making the biggest advertising dollars," Romine says.
 But as it is mostly Black streamers being targeted, "their streaming experience is being completely disrupted with hate right now."